How to have a Rest Day in Boxing for Improved Performance, Smarter Training, and Mental Relaxation

-See an expert strength coach who has experience working with athletes, find the best boxing coach in your area, and ask questions from the right people who KNOW what they are talking.
+Seek an expert strength coach who has experience working with athletes, find the best boxing coach in your area, and ask questions from the right people who KNOW what they are talking.

 That’s right, studies show that if an athlete increases the amount of sleep they may significantly enhance performance.

-As you know, sleep deprivation can be detrimental to performance due to the amount of focus and effort applied when learning new skills, strategies or even tactics.
+As you know, sleep deprivation can be detrimental to performance due to the amount of focus and effort applied when learning new skills, strategies, and tactics.

 Naps can reduce afternoon drowsiness and rest your body and mind for the rest of the day.

 The best time to take a nap during the day is 8 hours after waking, with the perfect nap time of 24 minutes according to Daniel H. Pink in his bestselling book ‘When, The Scientific Secrets Of Perfect Timing’.

 This means that when I wake up I get so much energy and so will you!

 As we have discussed earlier, foam rolling (self-myofascial release) is a far cheaper alternative.

-These areas could include:
+These areas include:

 - Lower back